Playlist

 andSlider

-recommended for a better user experience.
+are recommended for a better user experience.

 Once you have customized the structure of the template, you can also adjust the layout of the template entirely.
 The playlist will automatically fill in horizontal space of the viewport with the content.